kcoyle/RDF-AP/DSPedited.md

 **Name**

-LiteralOption
+literalList

-### Literal language constraint
+### Language constraint

 **Summary**

-Whether languages are allowed for the literal
+Whether languages are required for the literal

 **Allowed values**